mobxjs/mobx/docs/understanding-reactivity.md

 ```

 This will **not** react.
 Simply because the `likes` array itself is not being used by the `autorun`, only the reference to the array.
-So in contrast, `messages.likes = ["Jennifer"]` would be picked up; that statement does not modify the array, but the `likes` property itself.
+So in contrast, `message.likes = ["Jennifer"]` would be picked up; that statement does not modify the array, but the `likes` property itself.

 #### Correct: using not yet existing map entries